DrNI/deye-inverter-scraper/README.md

 The command line switch `-j` will give you JSON formatted output.

+This assumes that your *login credentials* on the Deye inverter are: `admin`, `admin`.
+If that is not the case, change the code accordingly.

 ## Feeding Mosquitto MQTT

 Use `deye2mqtt.sh` to feed the data obtained with the Perl hack into your Mosquitto MQTT broker.
 Make sure to adjust the script to reflect your hostnames/IPs of the inverter and the broker.